peter-cortex/peter_mediationgateway/README.md

 - Check "Use STUN server"
 - Verify that "use audio" have default codecs and stst with PETER
 - Click "Start"
 - Wait until the message "INFO:pc:server offer_handler Offer requested" on terminal
+- Start speaks

 ## Parameters:
 - -p : port to use